anonmouse1/anonmouse1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... an interview question generator using the OpenAI API
-- 🌱 I’m currently learning ...Java to improve my OOP knowledge and Javascript for web development
+- 🌱 I’m currently learning ...React and Javascript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...